-Close Proximity P2P (60 GHz):
+Close Proximity P2P (:

-The usage model is assumed to be P2P communication under line-of-sight propagation in millimeterwave of 60 GHz band.
+The usage model is assumed to be P2P communication under line-of-sight propagation in millimeterwave of 300 GHz band.
 The propagation loss is based on free-space communication under far field, including no obstacles except for terminal cases.
 Coding gain and target packet error rate would be determined depending on PHY and protocol technologies.
 The reference table below contains useful information in regards to link budget calculations.